nofelmahmood/SmoothDrawing-Swift/README.md

 Thanks to <a href="https://www.altamiracorp.com/blog/employee-posts/capture-a-signature-on-ios">Jason Harwig's Tutorial</a> .
 I have learned to implement smooth drawing in iOS using objective c.

-Failing to find any drawing tutorials in <strong>swift</strong> I have converted the one discussed in Jason Harwig's tutorial in swift.
+Failing to find any drawing tutorials in <strong>swift</strong> I have converted the one discussed in the tutorial in swift.

 For complete tutorial check out this <a href="http://cocoabite.com/post/110000170154/smooth-drawing-in-swift">blog post</a> on <a href="http://www.cocoabite.com">CocoaBite</a>.

 This is the <strong>swift version</strong> and it demostrates how to implement smooth drawing in iOS.

-##How to Use ?
+## How to Use ?

 Add this file to your project
 <strong>DrawableView.Swift</strong>